 Be careful not to puncture the foil when lifting it off the grill.

-You can toast bread, cook delicate foods or just keep cooked food warm by using your warming rack.
+You can toast bread, cook delicate foods or just keep cooked food warm by using your BBQ cooking warming rack.

 Wood chip smoke can enhance the flavour of your food when cooking using a gas BBQ with barbecue cooking gas cylinder.

 You put the wood chips in a steel smoker box or in a small aluminium foil tray within the BBQ.